-After more than a year of war against Ukraine, and over a year of sanctions in science, a panel discussion on Sanctions in Science - One Year of Sanctions [21] was organized by the scientific cooperation.
+After more than a year of war against Ukraine, and over a year of sanctions in science, a panel discussion on Sanctions in Science - One Year of Sanctions [22] was organized by the Science4Peace Forum to recap the consequences of sanctions and to discuss the future of scientific cooperation.
 The following Dossier includes contributions to the panel discussion and additional comments on the future of scientific cooperation.